RTInd/rticonnextdds-usecases-automotive/datatypes/README.md

       build/pro-x64Linux4gcc7.3.0-Debug.sh

+  or (EVAL CERT|Drive):

+      build/micro2cert-x64Linux4gcc7.3.0_certprofile-Release.sh

-- You can repeat the above steps for any desired combinations of `(connext_sdk, target_arch, build_type)`
+- You can repeat the above steps for any available combinations of `(connext_sdk, target_arch, build_type)`

    - An isolated build tree is generated for each combination